siliconjesus/ocp4-metal-install/README.md

 ## Prepare the 'Bare Metal' environment

-> VMware ESXi used in this guide
+> Proxmox VE 7.2-3 used in this guide

-1. Copy the CentOS 8 iso to an ESXi datastore
+1. Copy the RHEL 8 iso to an Proxmox ISO datastore
-1. Create a new Port Group called 'OCP' under Networking
+1. Create a new Linux Bridge under Networking for each Proxmox host you wish to participate in the cluster
-    - (In case of VirtualBox choose "Internal Network" when creating each VM and give it the same name. ocp for instance)
+   - Assign it to a port if you need the traffic to egress to a switch.
-    - (In case of ProxMox you may use the same network bridge and choose a specific VLAN tag.
-50 for instance)
+   - Make sure your switching infrastructure assigns a VLAN to that port to keep the traffic segregated from the rest of your traffic.
 1. Create 3 Control Plane virtual machines with minimum settings:
    - Name: ocp-cp-# (Example ocp-cp-1)
    - 4vcpu
-   - 8GB RAM
+   - 16GB RAM
    - 50GB HDD
    - NIC connected to the OCP network
    - Load the rhcos-X.X.X-x86_64-installer.x86_64.iso image into the CD/DVD drive
 1. Create 2 Worker virtual machines (or more if you want) with minimum settings:
    - Name: ocp-w-# (Example ocp-w-1)
    - 4vcpu
-   - 8GB RAM
+   - 16GB RAM
    - 50GB HDD
    - NIC connected to the OCP network
    - Load the rhcos-X.X.X-x86_64-installer.x86_64.iso image into the CD/DVD drive